bvkatwijk/jersey-service/README.md

 # Options

-AMicroService fields have defaults which can be altered using the builder pattern:
+MicroService fields have defaults which can be altered using the builder pattern:

 ```java
 MicroService.builder(this.class) //Reference your base class